 Combined wedge analysis

 When combined, the suite of policy options from electricity and transportation offer a 50% reduction of CO2e a year by 2030.
 This represents a reduction from the BAU emissions of 210,000 metric tonnes of CO2e, using 2020 as the refence year.
-Action taken in the ground transportation field is responsible for 30.4% of the projected emissions reductions, renewable electricity is responsible for 40%, and EE in the electric sector is responsible for 29.6% of the reductions.
-Figure A-2 in the Appendix contains a figure with a breakdown of reductions by sector and policy
+Action taken in the ground transportation field is responsible for 30.4% of the projected emissions reductions, renewable electricity is responsible for 40%, and EE in the electricity sector is responsible for 29.6% of the reductions.
+Figure A-2 in the Appendix contains a breakdown of reductions by sector and policy.